pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

 ```
 docker exec thingsix-forwarder ./forwarder gateway import-and-push <walletAddressPublicKey> --json
 ```
- 2. It is good practice to save the json that is returned from the command:
+ 2. It is good practice to save the JSON that is returned from the command:
 ### Json returned on onboard
 ```
 [{"address":"0xcf107800833233368ae938531ac3d246bf802651","chainId":137,"gatewayId":"0x7923162fc625809c2667a555b92e78a2493563c727e2cb7341c22dcc50b3d038","localId":"7eea21fffee636f0","networkId":"303e5a2b071f63e4","owner":"<walletAddressPublicKey>","signature":"0x276c784dd90fac237f355454ae55dabe117df9a7679c52d636ced271527c5e955c9c475e7eef737069d763bb25a729fd06a452b356ae7e3c136186e58abdc96f1c","version":0}]
 ```
- 3. The result of the onboarding command will produce teh local gatewayEUI and the private key for this gateway in file `/usr/thingsix-forwarder/gateways.yaml`. **Secure the content of this file for recovery purpose!**
+ 3. The result of the onboarding command will produce teh local gatewayEUI and the private key for this gateway in file `/usr/thingsix-forwarder/gateways.yaml`. **Secure the content of this file for recovery purposes!**
 ### gateways.yaml
 ```
 - local_id: 7eea21fffee636f0